usamarq/8051-password-based-door-locking-system/README.md

-This project was used to implement a keypad based door lock and unlock system using the 8051 microcontroller.
+Used the 8051 microcontroller to implement a door locking/unlocking system using keypad based password input.